Why Should I Use Scheduling in Project Management Software?

 Imagine you’re publishing a book.
 In a finish-to-start relationship, the book would not go to the editor until the draft was fully completed.
 To condense the schedule and smooth out resourcing, you could instead use a start-to-start relationship where editing can begin much earlier.
 After all, once the author moves on from one chapter to the next, the editor can begin editing.

-But the more different types of dependencies you add into a schedule, the harder it is to monitor conflicts.
-Unless you have project management software that can help keep track of which tasks have which dependency types and can clearly see when one of them is broken.
+But the more varieties of dependencies you add into a schedule, the harder it is to monitor conflicts — unless you have project management software that can keep track of which tasks have which dependency types and can see when one of them is broken.

 Project management software enables you to manage multiple project schedules in an integrated manner.
-This functionality is important because if two different projects have interdependencies, changes in one can impact the other.
+This functionality is important because if two different projects have interdependencies, changes can impact the other.